-This form ha as been completed in line with the Health and Safety Policy

-Compiled by: Andy Robinson • Date Compiled: 11.01.17
+Compiled by: And y Robinson Date Compiled: 1 1.01.17

-SECTION ONE
+SECTI ON ONE

-Date of Visit/Activity: Name of Visit/Activity: Generic Risk Assessment Statements Category:
+Date of Visit/Activity: Name of Visit/Activity: sessment Statements Category:

-Location: Activity:
+Location: Activity: ·

 Visit Leader: Staff:

-SECTION TWO
+SECTI ON TWO

-ople on Visit list below Consi derations for Partic ople's risk assessments v If necessary, a Day to Da completed within the context or fthe visit, and list
+ople on Visit list below Considerations for Particular k Young People's risk assessments within ions below.
+If necessary, a Day to Day/Control completed

-5511,415151

 SECTION THREE Aspect Potential Risks Risk Score Without Controls Actions/Precautions/Control Measures Risk Score With Controls Further Actions, Comments and Prompts Car travel Accident 15 One to one accounts for individual risk assessments and lone working risk assessments Staff have undertaken maintenance and visual safety checks of their cars Driver to do head count of pupils when more than one High expectations of pupils with regard to travelling, is made explicit to them before setting off.
 Seat Belts to be worn at all times and students to remain seated when travelling.
 2 Drivers for long journeys.
 Regular breaks.
 Drivers not supervising students 9 In the event of an accident or breakdown contact School/ Emergency services accordingly Medication Misadministration of medicines Loss of medication 9 Check that any student on prescribed medication has been given theirs before leaving where appropriate.
-Check that any prescribed medication required for the trip is taken in the locked medication box 4 Check medical records of group Public toilets III intentioned strangers 9 Ensure use of school toilets before commencement of journey Pupils to be monitored by staff to and from toilet 3 Check student history of group being taken Absconding Heightened risk because of emotional state Lack of adult support/supervision available Accident 9 Staff to supervise students at all times except for planned autonomous activities Staff check individual risk assessments 6
+Check that any prescribed medication required for the trip is taken in the locked medication box 4 Check medical records of group Public toilets Ill intentioned strangers 9 Ensure use of school toilets before commencement of journey Pupils to be monitored by staff to and from toilet 3 Check student history of group being taken Absconding Heightened risk because of emotional state Lack of adult support/supervision available Accident 9 Staff to supervise students at all times except for planned autonomous activities Staff check individual risk assessments 6

 Sun Burn Varying levels of skin damage or degree of burn 8 Staff to ensure sun block is applied to all students as a condition of taking part and encourage wearing of hats.
 Keep skin covered where possible.
 Regular topping up of sun cream as advised by product 6 Check sun block is in first aid bags before leaving.
-Any student refusing to apply sun block will be asked to sit in the car or taken back to Avocet House Inclement weather Significant discomfortHypothermia 6 Staff to ensure students take suitable clothing.
-N.B. this cannot be applied in isolation to activities in wild country or extreme environments 3 Clothing checked before leaving school Students refusing to take or wear appropriate clothing will not go or will be brought back Hydration De hydration 8 Ensure adequate supply of water is taken.
+Any student refusing to apply sun block will be asked to sit in the car or taken back to Avocet House Inclement weather Significant discomfort Hypothermia 6 Staff to ensure students take suitable clothing.
+N.B. this cannot be applied in isolation to activities in wild country or extreme environments 3 Clothing checked before leaving school Students refusing to take or wear appropriate clothing will not go or will be brought back Clothing before the control of the cont Hydration De hydration 8 Ensure adequate supply of water is taken.
 Drink before departure 4 Destination: Site specific Ensure outside providers have risk assessment in place when planning visit Staff to brief pupils on inherent dangers Ensure you have documents in hand to check prior to visit Unsupervised /Free Time Various potential outcomes if children not fully prepared 9 Clear purpose identified for unsupervised time Children fully briefed on unsupervised procedures Children in pairs or in threes where appropriate.
-Children to be given check in times in person and / or by mobile 6 Check student history of previous trips i.e. shop lifting, running away.
+Children to be given check in times in person and / or by mobile 6 Check student history of previous trips i.e. shop lifting running away.